 Cookies are small files containing data sent by a website to store in a user’s browser.
 Cookies play a significant role on the web and are widely used to improve user experience.

 WordPress uses two types of cookies out of the box.

 First, there are session cookies.
-These cookies are used to login and are set for all logged-in users on a WordPress website.
+These cookies are used to log in and are set for all logged-in users on a WordPress website.

 Then, there are comment cookies.
 These cookies are set when users leave a comment on your WordPress blog.
-Their purpose is to store user’s name, email address, and URL information so that they don’t have to re-enter it the next time they comment on your website.
+Their purpose is to store the user’s name, email address, and URL information so that they don’t have to re-enter it the next time they comment on your website.

 Apart from WordPress, third-party plugins and tools may also set cookies for your WordPress website.

-What are Cookie Laws?
+What Are Cookie Laws?

-For instance, European Union has GDPR Law and ePrivacy Directive.
+For instance, European Union has the GDPR and ePrivacy Directive.
 Similarly, countries like Canada, UK, Japan, and many more have laws that require website owners to get user consent and disclose the information they collect, store, and track about users.